suikei-wang/Towards-Interpretable-Attention-Networks-for-Cervical-Cancer-Analysis/Project Steps.md

 #### Baseline2 - ResNet - Segmentated Patches

+- Train a segmentation model on the Smear dataset (with masked label)
+- Apply the segmentation model to the SPIKaMeD dataset, now we also got the masked label
-- Train on masked images and only learn useful part of the image (Mask CNN w ResNet50?)
+- Train ResNet50 on the masked region of whole image only
-- Test on masked whole images
+- Test the model on masked  whole images

 #### Generalization test

-- Finetune the pre-trained model in Baseline2 on Smear2005 (try 7:3 train and test firstly, then apply 5:95 train and test to see the result)
+- Finetune the pre-trained model in Baseline2 on Smear2005 for **classification** (try 7:3 train and test firstly, then apply 5:95 train and test to see the result)

 #### Better CNN